 M.S.
 Arch., Ph.D.
 Massachusetts Institute of Technology

 She is author of The Skyscraper and the City: The Woolworth Building and the Making of Modern New York (University of Chicago Press, 2008) and co-editor of Aalto and America (Yale University Press, 2012).
-She is currently preparing Skyscrapers for publication with the Library of Congress and W. W Norton & Company.
-She is also the author of several essays in books, among them The American Skyscraper: Cultural Histories (Cambridge University Press, 2005), The Landscape of Modernity (John Hopkins University Press, 1997), and The Education of the Architect (MIT Press, 1997).
+She is currently preparing Skyscrapers for publication with the Library of Congress.
+She is also the author of several essays in books, among them Skyscraper Gothic (University of Virginia Press, 2017), The American Skyscraper: Cultural Histories (Cambridge University Press, 2005), and The Landscape of Modernity (John Hopkins University Press, 1997).

 Prior to her appointment in the School of Architecture, Art & Historic Preservation, she taught as a visiting assistant professor at Cornell University and since then, has held visiting professorships at Wellesley College and MIT.

 She has recently served in the Office of Secretary, Society of Architectural Historians, and is currently serving on the Board of Directors for the Global Architectural History Teaching Collaborative.